NunoSempere/nunosempere.github.io/rat/Discontinuous-Progress.md

 > I cannot act under any supervision, or form part of any system which recognises any other advisor than myself ... if any doubt ever arises on these points I must cease to be responsible and cease to act.

 Here follow six images which make the discontinuity apparent.
-In the third and fourth, the already mentioned Thalamegos and the Syracusia (designed by Archimedes) are given as reference points.
-The last two images correspond to our second dataset of sailing vessels.
-We notice that the Great Eastern, built in 1858, was first surpassed in the year 1899, for a discontinuity of 41 years.
+In the first two, we notice that the Great Eastern, built in 1858, was first surpassed in length the year 1899, for a discontinuity of 41 years.
 [Wikipedia](https://en.wikipedia.org/wiki/RMS_Oceanic_(1899)) confirms this, and notes that the RMS Oceanic did *not* exceed the Great Eastern in tonnage, only in length.

 ![](https://nunosempere.github.io/rat/SS-Great%20Eastern-3.png)
 ![](https://nunosempere.github.io/rat/SS-Great%20Eastern-4.png)

+In the third and fourth images, the already mentioned Thalamegos and the Syracusia, the last of which was designed by Archimedes are given as reference points.

 ![](https://nunosempere.github.io/rat/SS-Great%20Eastern-1.png)
 ![](https://nunosempere.github.io/rat/SS-Great%20Eastern-2.png)

+The last two images correspond to our second dataset of sailing vessels.
+A similar picture arises.

 ![](https://nunosempere.github.io/rat/SS-Great-Eastern-Dataset2.png)
 ![](https://nunosempere.github.io/rat/SS-Great-Eastern-Dataset2-with-beam.png)

 ### Sources:
 [Wikipedia: List of longuest wooden ships](https://en.wikipedia.org/wiki/List_of_longest_wooden_ships)